buildsi/build-abi-containers/README.md

 ### Add a Tester

 A tester is a base for running some kind of test on a binary.
-When you add a tester you need to:
+When you add a tester, you need to:

  1. Give the tester a name (e.g., libabigail) to use across files.